 You may have heard that private schools don’t serve students with special needs.
 But in today’s podcast, Director of National Research Mike McShane talks with Lannie Davis-Frecker, president and CEO of the Julie Billiart Schools, about how the schools serve students with a variety of special needs, how they fund the schools and how they measure progress.
-Click to listen, or read the full transcript below.

 Mike McShane: Hello and welcome back to the Cool Schools Podcast.
 Now, stop me if you’ve heard this one before: “Catholic schools don’t serve students with special needs.
 Private schools, they don’t serve students with special needs.
 If we expand private school choice or if we give more opportunities for parents to pick where they want to go to school, students with specials needs will not have the same opportunities as everybody else.”